 I have learnt over the years that Allah is the only one in control of my life.
 He SWT controls everything that happens, including the way my children and spouse behave towards me.
-With this understanding, the events that occur in our lives are either tests or they are an expiation of our sins.
-If the situation takes you closer to Allah, it’s a test, and if it takes you further from Allah, it’s an expiation.
-Allah says:
+With this understanding, the events that occur in our lives are either tests or they are punishments.
+If the situation takes you closer to Allah, it's a test, and if it takes you further from Allah, it's a punishment.

 When you accept this, you can look at each situation in your life and ponder over the lessons you are supposed to learn and realize that Allah is guiding you.
 The situation will eventually change and your reaction and perspective to those situations will change as well.
 This may sound confusing, but if you ask yourself, "What is my purpose in life?" it will all make sense.

 You do not belong to anyone.
 You are not your father's daughter, your mother's son, your husband's wife or your children's mother.
 First and foremost you belong to Allah and you were created by Him for a purpose.
 Your quest in life is to please Him in everything you do in this world.
 Allah chose this life and your particular situation just for you, and it's up to you to understand this to gain meaning.